diegodl11/Traductor-al-turco/README.md

 - Internet access is needed to use the Google API.
 - A functional microphone is required for the program to recognize audio.

+If you wish to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.

+This project is licensed under the MIT License.
+See the LICENSE file for more details.